Transition @ EEPS

 Starting off in a new school is a major step for families not just the students.
 Change is the key feature of transitions that occur through a person’s life.
 Whether transition is occurring from pre-school to school, between classes or Year 6 to secondary school, transition is made successful by building up positive experiences.

 At EEPS we aim to build relationships and links for the family and child to feel connected, secure and confident in our school community.

-We invite our prospective prep families to join us for a variety of indoor and outdoor activities including computer time, library and pot-a-plant sessions.
-These gradually develop into classroom time and a Sparkle Party.
+We invite our prospective prep families to join us for activities including computer time, dance, movement and story time.
 Our prep team maintain contact with parents and guardians along with feeder preschools and childcare facilities to set up the best possible start to school.